SkylineCommunications/dataminer-docs/connector-help/connector_help/Teracom_Site_View_Manager.md

 # Teracom Site View Manager

-This virtual driver reads and processes data from an .xlsx file in order to make Site Views Visio drawings.
+This virtual connector reads and processes data from an .xlsx file in order to make Site Views Visio drawings.

 ## About